lynu1818/ss_chatroom/README.md

 ### Function description

-- Describe your bonus function and how to use it.

 1. #### Navigating to Chat
    To start chatting, simply click on the Go To Chat button.
    ![alt text](imgs/image-12.png)